-The PG targets a wide audience of readers including academics and students, public and private sector representatives and the general public with an interest in research that is based in the Asia-Pacific region.
+PG targets a wide audience of readers including academics and students, public and private sector representatives and the general public with an interest in research that is based in the Asia-Pacific region.
 The use of full-colour photos and high-quality maps provides authors with unique opportunities to illustrate their work.

-Note that the PG will not accept manuscripts that do not follow these guidelines.
+Note that the PG will decline manuscripts that do not follow these guidelines.
 We look forward to receiving your submission.

 Pacific Geographies publishes academic papers that meet scientific standards, research notes, conference reports, book reviews and interviews.
 Please use the following words counts as guidance for the length of your paper (+/- 10%):

 - Scientific papers: up to 6,000 words including list of references, abstract, key words, affiliation and biographical information on the author(s), etc.

 - Research notes: up to 3,000 words including list of references, abstract, key words, affiliation and biographical information on the author(s), etc.

 - Conference reports: up to 1,000 words, Book reviews: up to 1,000 words, Interviews: up to 2,000 words

 Authors need to submit the following documents: their contribution including list of references, an abstract of up to 150 words (for scientific papers and research notes), 4-5 key words, and a brief biographical note of up to 50 words and their full postal address (all contributions).

 Pacific Geographies is published in colour so feel free to make the most of this!